-The torques are provided in units of lbfin, however the specification sheets for the motors provide their torque limits in units of kgfcm.
-For the sake of convenience, the torques on the larger motor and small motor are 3.12 kgfcm and .491 kgfcm, respectively.
+The torques are provided in units of lbf\in, however the specification sheets for the motors provide their torque limits in units of kgf\cm.
+For the sake of convenience, the torques on the larger motor and small motor are 3.12 kgf\cm and .491 kgf\cm, respectively.

 It is important to note that rotation of the lower arm and hand will be achieved through the use of cables.
 These cables will be placed on the arm and will act at an angle that is separate from the angle of rotation of the arm.
-The horizontal component of the forces on the cables will induce a torque on the motors as can be shown in Figure 14.
+The horizontal component of the forces on the cables will induce a torque on the motors as can be shown in Figure 7.

-Fig. 14 Diagram depicting how cables will be acting at angle to reel that houses the motors.
+Fig. 7 Diagram depicting how cables will be acting at an angle to the reel that houses the motors.
 The horizontal component of the force induces a torque about the center.

 The cables will be pulling against the weights of the forearm and hand, however it is the vertical component of the weights that make a right angle to the horizontal component of the cable, producing a torque.
 Thus, the maximum torque is when the horizontal component of the cable is exactly 90 degrees to the vertical component of the weights.
-This occurs when the hand is positioned as it is depicted in Figure 12.
+This occurs when the hand is positioned as it is depicted in Figure 6.
 There is no torque when the arm is straight down to the side or rotated fully up to the shoulder because the cable force and weights will be fully in-line with one another.
-If the angle of zero degrees is taken to be when the arm is positioned as is depicted in Figure 13, and the arm can rotate either 90 degrees above or below, then the maximum weight force will be at 0 degrees, and this will also be the position at which the torque on the motors is the greatest.
-The graph in Figure 15 depicts this motion, and as hypothesized, the weights are the greatest when the arm is at the zero-degree position.
+If the angle of zero degrees is taken to be when the arm is positioned as is depicted in Figure 6, and the arm can rotate either 90 degrees above or below, then the maximum weight force will be at 0 degrees, and this will also be the position at which the torque on the motors is the greatest.
+The graph in Figure 8 depicts this motion, and as hypothesized, the weights are the greatest when the arm is at the zero-degree position.

-Fig. 15 Graph of the force vs the rotation angle about the elbow.
+Fig. 8 Graph of the force vs the rotation angle about the elbow.
 The weight from the forearm is in blue and the weight of the hand is in red